-Additionally, a person with a “legitimate interest” in the child can make a filing for custody in Virginia.
-A person with a “legitimate interest” may include grandparents, step-parents, blood relatives, and family members, but this can also include anyone else that the court determines has a “legitimate interest” in the child.
+Additionally, a person with a “legitimate interest” in the child may also file for custody in Virginia.
+This means that grandparents, step-parents, blood relatives, and family members can all file, as well as anyone else that the court determines has a significant enough interest in the child’s well-being.

 However, anyone who has been convicted of having sexual conduct with the child may not seek custody in any circumstance.
 Other violent crimes factor into the custody process, but these aren’t necessarily going to prevent a parent from obtaining custody, unless there is a history of family abuse.

-If the parents of the child are already in a divorce, annulment, or other similar court proceeding in Circuit Court, then custody of the child will be determined in the Circuit Court as part of those proceedings.
-Otherwise, you should make a filing for custody in Virginia with the Court Services Unit of the Juvenile and Domestic Relations Court.
+If the parents of the child are already in a divorce, annulment, or another similar court proceeding in Circuit Court, then custody of the child will be determined in the Circuit Court as part of those proceedings.

-First, you must file a petition for custody with the Court Services Unit in the Juvenile and Domestic Relations Court of your county.
+In order to file for custody, you must first file a petition for custody with the Court Services Unit in the Juvenile and Domestic Relations Court of your county.